bmd-syd/docker-cmd/README.md

 `docker run -p <host>:<container> <image>`

-By default no traffice coming into the localhost network is redirect to into the Docker container network.
+By default no traffic coming into the localhost network is redirect to into the Docker container network.
 To redirect a request into a Docker container, an explicit PORT mapping must be set up.

+#### --volume

+Sets a mapping from a folder or file in a Docker containter to a folder or file on the local machine.

+*More information required*

+`docker run -v /usr/app/node_modules -v (pwd):/usr/app <image>`

 ### ps
 List all running Docker containers.